Skip to main content

 The University of Florida Shoulder and Elbow Fellowship Program

 Didactic conferences are held every Tuesday morning, every other Wednesday morning, Thursday afternoons, and one Friday morning per month.
-Tuesday morning conferences alternate between a resident oriented lecture and fellowship oriented case discussions/journal club.
+Tuesday morning conferences alternate between a resident-oriented lecture and fellowship-oriented case discussions and journal clubs.
 Wednesday morning teaching sessions are conducted with Drs.
-Wright and King.
+Tom Wright, Jon Wright, and King.
 These occur before proceeding to the OR and are based on the Shoulder/Elbow OKU series with a discussion of recent journal articles related to those topics.
 Thursday preoperative conferences are conducted at the end of clinic.
-The fellow will perform preoperative planning that will be used in the upcoming week using the new GPS computer navigation system to assist with shoulder arthroplasty surgery.
 Friday morning conference monthly is designated for resident education on upper extremity topics.
-In addition, one meeting each month is dedicated to planning and discussing fellow research projects.
+Additionally, one research meeting is held each month, dedicated to planning and discussing fellow research projects.

 The fellow is expected to write one research paper of publishable quality during their time at the University of Florida.
 Research facilities available to the fellow and housed directly in the Department of Orthopaedics include a biomechanics lab, motion analysis lab, gene therapy lab, stem cell research lab, and a surgical skills lab.
-We also have two full time clinical research coordinators responsible for the Division’s research and a shoulder arthroplasty database with over 2000 patients dating back to the 1990s.
-This database includes demographic data, range of motion and patient reported outcomes.
+We also have two full-time clinical research coordinators responsible for the Division’s research and a shoulder arthroplasty database with over 2000 patients dating back to the 1990s.
+This database includes demographic data, range of motion, and patient reported outcomes.
 We anticipate that the fellow will have 10% of the workweek available for research and educational purposes.
-This time may also be used in our wet lab, which is on the top floor of our clinic building, which is open to fellows at any time.
+This time may also be used in our wet lab, which is on the top floor of our clinic building and is open to fellows at any time.
 The fellowship will sponsor travel to one national and one regional meeting per year.
 The Department also supports travel for research presentations from the fellow’s graduate work at UF.

 Clinic Schedule (for the entire year)